automl/arlbench/README.md

 ```

 Just like with RL agents, you can call 'step' multiple times until termination (which you define via the AutoRLEnv's config).
 For all configuration options, check out our [documentation](https://automl.github.io/arlbench/main/).

+## Experiments

+The commands for the landscape analysis are stated in `runscripts/landscaping_commands.sh`.
+The commands for the optimizer runs as part of the subset validation are stated in `runscripts/optimizer_commands.sh`.

 ## Cite Us